YangCatalog/deployment/README.md

 one directory which is specified in yangcatalog.conf config file.
 Normally you would find this in /var/yang/logs.
 This directory is a volume shared with host system.
-All the logs can be checked and filtered using yangcatalog admin UI if you have access to that.
+All the logs can be checked and filtered using YANG Catalog admin UI if you have access to that.

 ### ConfD

-The Yang Catalog requires ConfD, which is not open source and cannot be included here in the same way as the other components.
-In order for yangcatalog to be working you need to acquire confd since this is a beating heart of yangcatalog and contains all the metadata about each module.
+The YANG Catalog requires ConfD, which is not open source and cannot be included here in the same way as the other components.
+In order for YANG Catalog to be working you need to acquire confd since this is a beating heart of YANG Catalog and contains all the metadata about each module.
 Confd binary is copied to resources and each docker service that will need this will install it in its own container.

 ### Kubernetes support

-It is possible to deploy YANGCATALOG on Kubernetes by following this [guide](./k8s/README.md).
+It is possible to deploy YANG Catalog on Kubernetes by following this [guide](./k8s/README.md).

 ### OpenShift support